Growing armed presence in eastern Sudan fuels fears of escalation

 Eastern Battalion troops (Photo: Eastern Battalion's page on Facebook)

 The ‘Eastern Battalion forces’ have said their troops are deployed across eastern Sudan in coordination with the Sudanese Armed Forces (SAF).
-This raises fears of an escalation between the different armed groups present in eastern Sudan.
+This raises fears of an escalation between the various armed groups present in eastern Sudan.

 The deployment was confirmed in a statement on the group’s Facebook page on Tuesday, saying that Gen Amin Daoud’s battalion is now “securing the [Sudanese] border in Kassala” following technical and military consultations with the Sudanese “army of the people.”